Memorandum D16-1-1: Information pertaining to the application, collection, and adjustment of a surtax

 11. The CBSA may re-determine or further re-determine the origin, tariff classification, and/or value for duty on its own initiative or in response to a self-adjustment.
 In so doing, as with customs duties and taxes, the CBSA may assess any undeclared amount of surtax.

-16. Where an amount of surtax is to be refunded to, or is payable by the importer, the CBSA will issue a Form B2‑1, Canada Customs – Detailed Adjustment Statement (DAS), which serves as a notice of assessment or refund by the CBSA in response to an adjustment request, or a review or re-determination initiated by the CBSA.
+14. Where an amount of surtax is to be refunded to the importer or is payable by the importer, the CBSA will issue a statement via CARM.
+This statement serves as a notice of assessment or refund by the CBSA in response to an adjustment request, or a review or re-determination initiated by the CBSA.

 References